bjodah/pygslodeiv2/README.rst

 License
 =======
 The source code is Open Source and is released under GNU GPL v3.
-See `LICENSE.txt <LICENSE.txt>`_ for further details.
+See `LICENSE <LICENSE>`_ for further details.
 Contributors are welcome to suggest improvements at https://github.com/bjodah/pygslodeiv2

 Author